 School begins at 8:00 a.m. each morning and classroom doors are locked at that time.
-Students arriving after 8:15 a.m., or any other time during the day, must be accompanied into the school by an adult to be signed in.
+Students arriving after 8:00 a.m., or any other time during the day outside of carpool times, must be accompanied into the school by an adult to be signed in.